sara-nl/sdrdocs/source/pages/rest-api/reference.rst

 - Notes:

  - You can only list your own draft objects.

--     You can add search parameters to narrow down your search, see 'Search objects'
+ - You can add search parameters to narrow down your search, see :ref:`Search objects <rest-api-ref-search-objects>`.

 Command: